Yulv-git/Search-for-Typos/README.md

 # 1. Features

-Currently, only partial typos searches are supported.
+Currently, only some typos are supported.
+Also, binary text are not supported.

 - repeated English words
 - repeated Chinese words